1990–91 United States network television schedule (late night)

 These are the late night schedules for the four United States broadcast networks that offer programming during this time period, from September 1990 to August 1991.
 All times are Eastern or Pacific.
 Affiliates will fill non-network schedule with local, syndicated, or paid programming.
 Affiliates also have the option to preempt or delay network programming at their discretion.

+On May 23, 1991, Johnny Carson announced that he would be stepping down as host of The Tonight Show on NBC the following year, after dominating American late-night television for 30 years.